 Merton intends to apply MFG at 1.84%.
-This is in line with last year's Schools Forum decision where it was agreed that the maximum MFG of 0.5% should be used.
+This is in line with the last 2 years Schools Forum decision where it was agreed that the maximum MFG should be used.
 If you do not think that Merton should apply the maximum MFG, please state your reasons for this in the section below.